Finding Distributions that Differ, with False Discovery Rate Control: Methodology and theoretical results

 \cite{bates2023testing} consider detecting outliers, so they consider one datapoint from each distribution, which in our context implies that their method requires subsampling. \citet{bates2023testing} shows that the above \emph{subsampling conformal $p$-values} satisfy positive regression dependence, so that the Benjamini-Hochberg procedure ensures false discovery rate control.

 However, this procedure discards most of the information from the comparison data, relying only on one randomly selected data point from each group.
 In our experiments, we show that this can lead to low power compared to our proposed method.
+Moreover, the above line of work also provides another interpretation and possible application of our work to \emph{batch outlier detection}, where we have batched observations and use our method to detect outlier batches.